 A multi-centre project using AI to analyse any CT scan to catch undiagnosed spinal fractures, which can be a marker for osteoporosis.
 Patients will be directed to fracture prevention programmes, where they will receive lifestyle advice, and medications where appropriate, to reduce future fracture risks associated with the disease.

-Further information and calls for applications to future rounds can be found on the AAC website.
+Further information can be found on the AAC website.